The Single Best Tool for Downsizing in Retirement is Called: HECM-for-Purchase

 In 1935, when Social Security was first introduced in this country, the average male retired at age 65… and then died at age 67.
 So, back then, preparing for retirement meant saving enough to support your lifestyle after retiring for a handful of years, on average.

-Today, when someone retires at 65, his or her average life expectancy is over 15 years, which means that half of that population will live longer than 15 years after turning 65.
+Today, when someone retires at 65, his or her average life expectancy is over 15 years, which means that half of that population, after turning 65, will live past 80.
 And once you make it to age 80, your average life expectancy will be almost 90.
 At 90… it’s almost 95.

 The simple fact is that today retirement is measured in decades… not years.
 And that, combined with the rising costs of health care among other things, makes saving enough so that you can maintain your lifestyle and don’t run out of money before reaching your life expectancy much harder than it ever was in the past.

 Today, very few 65 year olds have enough saved to maintain a comfortable lifestyle for 20 years or longer without running out of money.
 One study I read recently said that the average balance in a 65 year old’s 401(k) account is $100,000… another report showed that number to be closer to $160,000.
-Neither figure is anywhere near the amounts needed to last 20 years without bringing home a paycheck from work.
+Even having $1 million in savings today is no guarantee that you will make it 20 years or longer without bringing home a paycheck from work.

 If you’re paying attention to what the media is saying about retirement, more and more articles are talking about this as a “looming crisis,” and that’s a trend destined to continue throughout my lifetime, as this country watches 80 million baby boomers age into their 80s and beyond.

-The only thing many of us have of significant value is our homes, but we have to live somewhere so selling a home to fund one’s retirement is too often not helpful.
+The only thing many of us have of significant value is our homes, but we have to live somewhere so selling a home to fund retirement is often not helpful.

 And so we stay put, hoping that we’ll somehow be able to keep paying the bills on Social Security and whatever else we’ve got in the bank after raising families, recovering from recessions and sending kids to college.
 Ask people over age 50 what they plan to do about retiring and most will tell you: “I’m just going to keep working until I drop dead.”

-There is one real answer that would go a long way towards solving the problem for many Americans, although it’s both tragic and shocking that almost no one knows about it, and even fewer understand it… it’s called: HECM for Purchase.
+There is one answer that would go a long way towards solving the problem for many Americans and it’s shocking how few know about it… it’s called: HECM for Purchase.

 A HECM for Purchase is a type of FHA insured mortgage that, when used in conjunction with downsizing one’s primary residence, can provide retirees with the money they need to survive retirement, even if they haven’t saved a dime.